return42/sphkerneldoc/linux_src_doc/drivers/staging/unisys/include/visorbus_h.rst

     the bus.
 Private bus driver use only.

 visordriver_callback_lock
-    Used by the bus driver to lock when handling channel events.
+    Used by the bus driver to lock when adding and removing devices.

 pausing
     Indicates that a change towards a paused state.